vlaaad/reveal/README.md

 ## To do

 - text search (triggered either just by typing, or with a shortcut)
-  - do I need to scroll back if I want to cancel search? accidental searches should be reversible
+  - do I need to scroll back if I want to cancel search? yes, accidental searches should be reversible!
+  - jumps to first match when it's found
   - direction of search? from the cursor (or top of the screen if no cursor) in both directions
   - enter/down/right to next occurrence, shift+enter/up/left to prev occurrence, esc to abort search
+  - starts a process that scans lines in both direction
+  - what about changes to output view? new lines can be added: they need to be searched too. output might be cleared for watcher views
+  - an alternative can be searching one item at a time synchronously. might have bad performance.
 - context menu should allow text input that is then evaluated on selection
 - more representations of objects:
   - as arbitrary JavaFx/cljfx nodes